acastillo5248/Project_3_fork/Project-StarterCodes/Project3-ReconstructPCO2/README.md

 Reducing Uncertainty in Ocean Carbon Reconstructions

+## What notebooks to run
-Main notebook is titled Final_notebook.ipynb in notebooks folder
+Main notebook is titled Final_notebook.ipynb in notebooks folder.
+May need to run Project3_Data notebook first.
+These are in notebooks folder.

-Objective:
+## Objective:
 This project aims to improve the reconstruction of surface ocean partial pressure of CO₂ (pCO₂) by testing various machine learning models and methods like ffn-cnn, random forest, transformer based regression, temporal residual analysis, and different masking techniques to address the challenges posed by sparse observational data.
 Ocean carbon uptake is crucial for mitigating climate change, but current datasets, such as SOCAT, cover only a small fraction of the ocean, particularly in hard-to-access regions like the Southern Ocean.
 The goal is to reduce uncertainty in global ocean carbon flux reconstructions by improving data coverage, exploring new machine learning techniques, and analyzing temporal responses to atmospheric drivers.

-Approaches:
+## Approaches:
 Improving Spatial Coverage:

 We simulate expanded observational coverage, especially in the Southern Ocean, to test whether increased data density reduces bias in pCO₂ reconstructions.